neil-berg/climate-data-analyses/README.md

 # climate-data-analyses 🔥🌎💻 📊

-Using Python to analyze and visualize climate data
+This introductory course to using Python for climate data analyses is based on a 4 2-hour lecture series at UCLA.

 **Packages covered:**

-* Numpy
+- Numpy
-* Pandas
+- Pandas
-* Scipy
+- Scipy
-* Xarray
+- Xarray
-* Matplotlib
+- Matplotlib
-* Cartopy
+- Cartopy

 **Lectures:**

 1. Intro to data analyses

-  * Lists vs. arrays
+- Lists vs. arrays
-  * Pandas Series
+- Pandas Series
-  * Matplotlib line and scatter plots
+- Matplotlib line and scatter plots
-  * Pandas DatetimeIndex and resampling
+- Pandas DatetimeIndex and resampling

 2. Pandas DataFrames

+- Creating DataFrames
+- Slicing DataFrames
+- Plotting DataFrames in Pandas and Matplotlib
+- Reading external files to create DataFrames

 3. Working with netCDF Files Part 1

-  * Extracting and manipulating data with Xarray
+- Extracting and manipulating data with Xarray
-  * Simple Xarray maps
+- Simple Xarray maps

 4. Working with netCDF Files Part 2

-  * Maps with Cartopy
+- Maps with Cartopy
-  * Xarray resampling
+- Xarray resampling